tktracker/IntuneDocs/intune/enrollment/troubleshoot-device-enrollment-in-intune.md

     3. Wait about one hour to allow the Azure service to remove the incorrect data.

     4. Turn on DirSync again and check if the user is now synced properly.

-3. In a scenario where you're using Configuration Manager with Intune, verify that the user has a valid Cloud User ID:

-    1. Open SQL Management Studio.

-    2. Connect to the appropriate DB.

-    3. Open the databases folder and find and open the **CM_DBName** folder, where DBName is the name of the customer database.

-    4. At the top, choose **New Query**  and execute the following queries:

-        - To see all users:
-            `select * from [CM_ DBName].[dbo].[User_DISC]`

-        - To see Specific Users, use the following query, where %testuser1% is a placeholder for username@domain.com for the user you want to look up:
-            `select * from [CM_ DBName].[dbo].[User_DISC] where User_Principal_Name0 like '%testuser1%'`

-        After writing the query, choose **!Execute**.
-        Once the results have been returned, look for the clouduser ID.
-If no ID is found, the user isn't licensed to use Intune.

 ### Unable to create policy or enroll devices if the company name contains special characters
 **Issue:** You can't create policy or enroll devices.